ljdursi/dursi-blog/_posts/2017-05-28-julia-vs-chapel.md

-to tackle computations on large distributed rectangular arrays, dense or sparse, or Julia for someone who had a short-lived project and wanted something interactive and requiring only single-node or master-worker computations (or patterns that were more about concurrency than parallelism).
+to tackle computations on large distributed rectangular arrays, dense or sparse, or Julia for someone who had a short-lived project and wanted something interactive and requiring only single-node or coordinator-worker computations (or patterns that were more about concurrency than parallelism).
 Julia also seems like a good choice for prototyping a DSL for specific scientific problems.